/>

 What about privacy concerns?

-Privacy concerns and ethics are a main concern when it comes to GPS tracking devices in general, especially when it comes to tracking your children.
-ZDNET turned to parents to ask how they felt.
+Privacy concerns and ethics are the main concerns about GPS tracking devices in general, especially when it comes to tracking children.
+ZDNET asked parents how they felt.

-Regardless of which option you choose, it's a good idea to take measures to protect your data, especially when it involves your child's location.
+Regardless of your choice, it's a good idea to protect your data, especially when it involves your child's location.

 For example, when signing up for an account, use a unique and complicated password -- preferably stored in a password manager -- to add a layer of protection to your account.